Edsonmoses/vimapla/wp-content/plugins/essential-blocks/readme.txt

 - **[Data Table (PRO)](https://essential-blocks.com/demo/data-table/)** - Insert an advanced data table on your website without any code and display information in an eye-catching way
 - **[Woo Product Carousel (PRO)](https://essential-blocks.com/demo/woo-product-carousel/)** - Display your WooCommerce products with dynamic Product Carousels and designs using limitless styling options
 - **[News Ticker (PRO)](https://essential-blocks.com/demo/news-ticker)** - Show the latest news or highlights on your website with a dynamic ticker in an engaging way that instantly drives attention
+- **[Fancy Chart (PRO)](https://essential-blocks.com/demo/fancy-chart)** - Design visually stunning & interactive charts to bring life to dull datasets
+- **[Multicolumn Pricing Table (PRO)](https://essential-blocks.com/demo/multicolumn-pricing-table)** - Use a variety of layouts to impact your customers to choose the pricing best plan by showcasing comparison table by mentioning features, displaying icons, and so on

 More blocks and demos coming soon (weekly update)